marisarpo/horizons-week02/day1/0_warmup/README.md

 - Bonus: Try centering the text and the image

 If you're stuck, try looking at the source code for another page in your browser.
-You can hit CMD+CTRL+U in Chrome to do this.
+You can hit ⌥⌘U in Chrome to do this.
 You could also try Googling "HTML template."